4. Expand the Latest Releases folder and click the latest release, if it is not already selected.

 When pre-deploying the AnyConnect Client and Optional Modules, if you require the VPN ActiveX control to be installed with AnyConnect, you must use the NOINSTALLACTIVEX=0 option with msiexec or a transform.
 For example, on one line enter:

-Caution AnyConnect will not establish a VPN connection when used with an incompatible version of Host Scan or CSD.
+Note: AnyConnect will not establish a VPN connection when used with an incompatible version of Host Scan or CSD.
 Ensure that you are running the version of HostScan that is the same version as AnyConnect.

-Caution If you cannot upgrade AnyConnect and Host Scan or AnyConnect and CSD at the same time, upgrade Host Scan or CSD first, then upgrade AnyConnect.
+Note: If you cannot upgrade AnyConnect and Host Scan or AnyConnect and CSD at the same time, upgrade Host Scan or CSD first, then upgrade AnyConnect.

 If you are using the ASA to deploy AnyConnect, the ASA can deploy all the optional modules.
 If pre-deploying using your SMS, you can deploy all modules, but you must pay special attention to the module installation sequence and other details.